Adobe Managed CDN

 There are two deployment options for going live with Adobe Managed CDN

 - Setup an HTTP proxy from an existing AEM Sites as a Cloud Service environment.
 This is typically used when you already have an existing environment and you want to migrate part of a site to Edge Delivery Services.
+You can also add a new environment.

 - Setup a new Edge Delivery site independently of an AEM Sites as a Cloud Service environment.
 This is the approach used when you do not have an AEM author or publish environment and you want to use Edge Delivery Services on its own.
+See here for benefits.

 A checklist of the steps you need to do for both options: